OpenDataRepository/data-publisher/external/jupyterhub/odr_env_readme.md

    This utility function parses the dict returned by `odr_env.getDatarecordData(datarecord_id)`, and returns a new dict with basic identifying data on all the files contained within.

 ---
+* `odr_env.downloadImageToDisk(image_id)`

+   This function attempts to download the image with the id `image_id` from ODR, and writes the contents of that image into your Jupyter Notebook directory if successful.

+---
-* `odr_env.downloadFileToDisk(file_id, filename)`
+* `odr_env.downloadFileToDisk(file_id)`

-   This function attempts to download a file from ODR by `file_id`, and writes the contents of that file into `filename` inside your Jupyter Notebook directory if successful.
+   This function attempts to download the file with the id `file_id` from ODR, and writes the contents of that file into your Jupyter Notebook directory if successful.
 Currently, only files smaller than 5Mb can be downloaded with this function.

 ---
 * `odr_env.downloadFile(file_id)`